- Jump to Comments

 “The need can seem overwhelming,” says Rachel Granger, Vice President of International Programs at Americares.
 “We know we can’t solve the problem everywhere, but we can work to help as many people as possible,” she adds.
 Based in Stamford, Connecticut, Americares succeeds despite obstacles including time, costs and product security.
 Working with local healthcare partners, Americares health programs reach underserved communities in more than 90 countries, preventing ordinary illnesses from becoming chronic – or even life-threatening – diseases.

-An overwhelming situation Imagine, for example, you are a parent, and your under-five child has a respiratory illness such as bronchitis.
+Imagine, for example, you are a parent, and your under-five child has a respiratory illness such as bronchitis.
 Without access to antibiotics, this curable illness can become fatal.
 Having already lost two children, Reyna and Alfonso Morales of El Salvador became concerned when their infant daughter, Keren, was suffering from respiratory symptoms, and developed pneumonia.
 Fortunately, Keren was treated with antibiotics while receiving medical care at a regional Americares clinic.